nexthink-oss/terraform-provider-github/docs/resources/dependabot_organization_secret.md

 ### Required

 - `secret_name` (String) Name of the secret.
 - `visibility` (String) Configures the access that repositories have to the organization secret.
-Must be one of 'all', 'private' or 'selected'. 'selected_repository_ids' is required if set to 'selected'.
+Must be one of 'all', 'private', or 'selected'. 'selected_repository_ids' is required if set to 'selected'.

 ### Optional